Multi-configuration time-dependent Hartree: NOCl

 The first verification of the MCTDH method was with the NOCl molecule.
-It's size and asymmetry makes it a perfect test bed for MCTDH: it is small and simple enough for its numerics to be manually verified, yet complicated enough for it to already squeeze advantages against conventional product-basis methods.
+Its size and asymmetry makes it a perfect test bed for MCTDH: it is small and simple enough for its numerics to be manually verified, yet complicated enough for it to already squeeze advantages against conventional product-basis methods.

 Water clusters

 The solvation of the hydronium ion is a topic of continued research.
 Researchers have been able to successfully use MCTDH to model the Zundel and Eigen ions in close agreement with experiment.